Buying real estate in South Africa?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in South Africa versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-If someone wanted to get hired quickly in Durban, what industries, roles, and locations should they focus on?
+If someone wanted to position themselves for success now, which industries, roles, and areas should they focus on?

 It's something we develop in our South Africa property pack.